wmfs/cardscript/README.md

       "type": "textarea",
       "attributes": {
         "heading": "Feedback",
-        "desc": "Please tell us how you feel!"
+        "desc": "How did you feel using our app?"
       }
     }
   ]